ashartnett/ashartnett.github.io/markdowns/2research.md

 ### Peer-Reviewed Publications

-Hartnett, A. (2018) "The Effect of Refugee Integration on Migrant Labor in Jordan." _Review of Middle East Studies_, 52(2): 1–20.
+Hartnett, A. (2018) ["The Effect of Refugee Integration on Migrant Labor in Jordan."](https://www.cambridge.org/core/journals/review-of-middle-east-studies/article/effect-of-refugee-integration-on-migrant-labor-in-jordan/95541D86AA4B631E4F6DD5B4DB021B54/share/609691b425c4ee242e3f2ce060e5f21b1d5b430f#) _Review of Middle East Studies_, 52(2): 263-282.

 ### Working Papers

-"Do Transfers Buy Votes?
-Evidence from Poland" with Alexander Gard-Murray. (_under review_)

 "Colonial Legacies of Redistributive Conflict: Land Reform in the Middle East and North Africa."

 "Landed Elites and the Arrested Development of Iraqi State Capacity."

 "In the Shadows?
-Informal Enterprise and the State in Jordan" with Kristin Fabbe (Harvard Business School) and Steve Monroe (Princeton University)
+Informal Enterprise and the State in Jordan." with Kristin Fabbe (Harvard Business School) and Steve Monroe (Princeton University)

-["The Colonial Origins of State Repression in MENA''](https://ssrn.com/abstract=3239093) with Elizabeth Nugent (Yale) and Nicholas Lotito (Yale).
+["The Colonial Origins of State Repression in MENA.''](https://ssrn.com/abstract=3239093) with Elizabeth Nugent (Yale) and Nicholas Lotito (Yale).

+["European Union Funding and Sub-National Euroscepticism: Evidence from Poland."](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3325608) with Alexander Gard-Murray (Harvard University).

+### Book Chapters
+"Colonialism and Long-Run Economic Development in MENA" with Gabriel Koehler-Derrick and Melani Cammett (to be included in the Oxford University Press Handbook on Politics of Muslim Societies, edited by Melani Cammett and Pauline Jones. _In progress_.

 ### Encyclopedia Entries